jackiewoodall/twb/README.md

 An Overview of Spiritual Practices
 ----------------------------------

 This is an out-of-print book made freely available online with the author's knowledge.
+This book is offered for free distribution.
+Please do not sell this book.

 This is a book about what you should do, not about what you should believe.
 What you should do if you wish to maximize your potential; satisfy your basic yearnings; have peak experiences.